 Loan covenants define what the borrowing company must do (e.g., maintain an insurance policy with minimum required limits) or not do (e.g., borrow additional funds from another lender) as well as maintain minimum financial results, such as certain levels of cash flow, or meet key financial ratios.

 When planning and budgeting for the future (e.g., next 12 months, 24 months, etc.), companies forecast and budget their revenues and costs associated with these revenues and other expenses required to run the business.
-Unfortunately, most organizations, especially smaller companies, do not or are unable to forecast their balance sheets for several reasons mentioned in some of the earlier articles in this series: Forecasting a Balance Sheet in a Spreadsheet World and Why Financial Ratios Should be part of Your Budget and Forecasts.
+Unfortunately, most organizations, especially smaller companies, do not or are unable to forecast their balance sheets for several reasons mentioned in one of the earlier articles in this series: Why Financial Ratios Should be part of Your Budget and Forecasts.